 If you have questions about changing your major, you may contact an admission counselor at (802) 860-2727 to discuss your options.

 All accepted students who complete the Free Application for Federal Student Aid (FAFSA) will be considered for Champlain's need-based scholarships.
 These scholarships are awarded to students with demonstrated financial need to allow the College to enroll the brightest, most diverse students regardless of family income.

-A: Tuition for the fall semester is due July 25, 2013.
+A: Tuition for the fall semester is due July 27, 2015.
 More information regarding tuition and fees, deposits, or payment plans is available at Student Accounts or by contacting the Enrollment Service Center at firstname.lastname@example.org or 802-860-2777.

 A: Banks within walking distance to campus (and their Web sites) are listed below:

 Champlain College has a CC Cash Card that functions as a debit card and is accepted by merchants on- and off-campus.
 Click here for more information.